openedx/tutor-contrib-coursegraph/README.rst

 .. |coursegraph admin success| image:: https://user-images.githubusercontent.com/3628148/153107016-fc6354d8-1c61-4728-b0a4-59150a3bf7b2.png
    :alt: CourseGraph dump page in CMS admin console, showing message after course dumps are successfully enqueued

+Managing Ingress Access
+***********************

+By default, CourseGraph's Neo4j service is accessible to the outside world for HTTP and Bolt traffic via Caddy, the proxy provided by Tutor.
+Neo4j's bfasic authentication scheme (described in `Managing Users`_) may or may not be sufficient for your security needs.
+If it is *not* sufficient, then you have two options:

+1. Use your own Web proxy in place of Tutor's Caddy service by setting ``ENABLE_WEB_PROXY=false``.
+Via your Web proxy, restrict ingress CourseGraph access as desired.
+If you're not already using your own Web proxy, then this is probably *not* what you want to do, as it'd affect your entire Tutor deployment just for the sake of this plugin.
+2. Set ``COURSEGRAPH_RUN_NEO4J=false`` and self-manage a separate Neo4j service, whose ingress access you could control as desired.
+Then, configure this plugin to point at your self-managed Neo4j service so that CMS can dump to content to it.
+See the `Configuration`_ section for specifics.
+If you choose to go this route, the authors of this plugin recommend the `official Neo4j docker image`_ as a starting point for self-hosting Neo4j.

+.. _official Neo4j docker image: https://neo4j.com/developer/docker-run-neo4j/

 .. _Managing Users:

 Managing Users